MicrosoftDocs/quantum-docs/articles/install-get-started-qdk.md

 uid: microsoft.quantum.get-started-qdk
 ---

-# Get started with the Quantum Development Kit (QDK)
+# Get started with the Quantum Development Kit (QDK) for quantum computing

 The Quantum Development Kit (QDK) contains all the tools you'll need to build your own quantum programs and experiments with Q#, a programming language designed specifically for quantum application development.